 Some Asian food, including satay Sauces that contain nuts This list is not exhaustive, so please check the packaging of products closely.
 We appreciate that this is an additional thing to check and we know that you recognise the importance of it.
 We do have to insist we are a nut free school.
 If this was your child you would expect that we all help, especially as it is a life-threatening condition.

 In normal circumstances, the school provides snacks for all pupils so parents do not need to send in snacks.
 As a result of the Covid-19 pandemic, we ask that children bring their own healthy snack into school at this time.
 This can be an item of fruit, dried fruit or a cereal bar that DOES NOT CONTAIN NUTS.

 They also need to bring their water bottle into school each day.

 Not to be confused with the free school meals for all KS1 pupils (as of 1st September 2014), it is vital that all Key Stage 1 pupils who are eligible to claim Free School Meals are registered in order for schools to receive the Pupil Premium funding.

 The 'Free Schools Meals Application Form' has been revised and is available as a download on the link opposite.
 Parents/carers can now complete one application for all of their children – whether it is for Free School Meals (so Year 3 and above who must pay for their school lunches) or for their child’s school to receive Pupil Premium only (i.e. for KS1 children who already receive a free school lunch).

-Jacket potatoes are available with a choice of fillings (Ham, Tuna, Cheese & Beans) Monday, Tuesday, Thursday and Friday.
+Jacket potatoes are available with a choice of fillings (Ham, Tuna, Cheese & Beans) Monday, Tuesday and Thursdays.
 Fresh homemade bread is available daily as is a salad bar, children are encouraged to try and eat a rainbow of colours daily.
 A choice of yoghurt or fruit as an additional dessert is available daily.